Start page

 We have… to put up with the inevitable gaps explained by failure known material of a language (eg, lack of fixing words in the texts of the extinct languages, the lack of dictionaries of some living languages and dialects), or the loss of a word in any language by replacing it by an innovative word or borrowing (EDELMAN D.I.
 2005: 8).

 On the other hand, the compilers of the dictionaries proceeded from traditional, but to a certain extent erroneous, ideas about the history of the development of the Iranian languages.
-In particular, they did not question the existence of the Indo-Iranian linguistic community, which turned out to be fiction, what became clear when studying Indo-European languages using the graphic-analytical method.
+In particular, they did not question the existence of the Indo-Iranian linguistic community, which turned out to be fiction, which became clear when studying Indo-European languages using the graphic-analytical method.
 As a rule, when compiling a dictionary, a word from the Avesta was taken first, assuming the existence of a similar word in Old Iranian.
-Correspondences were found for it in Indo-Aryan and other Indo-European languages, and on the basis of their comparison, an alleged ancient Iranian root was formed, to which matches were sought in modern Iranian.
+Correspondences were found for it in Indo-Aryan and other Indo-European languages, and based on their comparison, an alleged ancient Iranian root was formed, to which matches were sought in modern Iranian.
 The possibility of the existence of Old Iranian words without correspondences in the Indo-European languages was not assumed.
-If such words were present in only a few languages, they were mostly ignored, apparently, a priori taken for borrowings.
+If such words were present in only a few languages, they were mostly ignored a priori and taken for borrowing.
 However, borrowings are different.
 Some of them may date back to the formation of the language and therefore may be original, even if their roots are not Indo-European.
 The conspicuous excessive disproportion between the volumes of original words taken for analysis from different languages could not take place, since their primary carriers stood at the same level of cultural development, and this should have been reflected in languages.
-In accordance with this view, the disproportion was eliminated by replenishing the lexicons of underrepresented languages due to the found correspondences in bilingual dictionaries.
+Following this view, the disproportion was eliminated by replenishing the lexicons of underrepresented languages due to the found correspondences in bilingual dictionaries.
 In addition, etymological dictionaries often contain references to a certain Scythian-Sarmatian language, which in reality never existed.
 For many decades, mainly through the efforts of V.I.
 Abayev, attempts to restore the "Scythian language" and determine its place among the Iranian ones were continuing (ABAYAEV V.I.
 1965, 1979).
 Moreover, assuming the existence of distinct Scythian and Sarmatian languages, attempts were made to establish certain phonological regularities between them in the firm belief that both Scythians and Sarmatians spoke a language close to Ossetian.
-(WITCZAK K.T.1992, KULLANDA S.V.
+(WITCZAK K.T.
+1992; KULLANDA S.V.
 2005, 2016).
 Such "research" cannot be perceived otherwise than as scholasticism (see Scythian Language).
 Naturally, the references of the authors of the dictionaries to the Scythian-Sarmatian language were ignored.

 Language Bal.
 Oss.
 Kurd.
 Yagh.
 Pash.
 Farsi Shug.
 Yazg.
 Tal.
 Sar.
 Gil.
 Wakh.
 Ishk.